 - Paler stones that resemble the sky when it’s clear

 Because of the different types of blues, they’re named accordingly to differentiate between them and you’ll find many descriptions on the market, such as ‘royal’ or ‘baby’.

 What Type of Blue Diamond can You Expect?

 Types refer to a diamond’s grading and you’ll come across:

-Type Ia: Here the color is affected by hydrogen and you can expect secondary hues, or modifying colors as they’re referred to, with names like ‘greenish blue’ or ‘gray-blue’.
-You’ll get these details when you read through a diamond’s gemmological grading report.
+- Type Ia: Here the color is affected by hydrogen and you can expect secondary hues, or modifying colors as they’re referred to, with names like ‘greenish-blue’ or ‘gray-blue’.
+You’ll get these details when you read through a diamond’s gemological grading report.

 The Origin of Blue Diamonds

 Travel to Petra Diamonds’ mine in Cullinan, South Africa and there you’ll find the place where most of these blue gems are mined.
 In this mine, situated close to Pretoria, many impressive stones were found.

 Have you heard of these?

 - A 29.6-carat blue diamond that was sold, rough, for $25 million.
 After being polished and being made into a 12 carat stone it was named ‘Blue Moon’.
 The vivid blue of the gem is quite striking.